unfor19/nexus-ops/README.md

 ### Run Nexus Locally

-For the sake of simplicity, I **won't be using** a Docker volumes for [Persistent Data](https://github.com/sonatype/docker-nexus3#user-content-persistent-data)
+For the sake of simplicity, I **won't be using** Docker volumes for [Persistent Data](https://github.com/sonatype/docker-nexus3#user-content-persistent-data).
+The images are saved in the top layer of Nexus's container, so if the container is removed (not stopped) then the Docker images will also be removed.

 1. Run Nexus locally
     ```bash